Your cookie preferences

 All other customers who are considered 'vulnerable'

-Can Virgin customers cancel their contract for free?
+Can I cancel my Virgin Media contract for free?

 Unfortunately, Virgin Media customers in the middle of their contract can't leave their contract for free as a result of this price increase.

-However, if your minimum contract term with Virgin Media has finished, you will be able to leave for free straight away.
-You should be able to find a much less expensive broadband deal as a new customer with a different provider.
+However, if your initial contract with Virgin Media has finished, you will be able to leave for free straight away.
+You should be able to find a much less expensive broadband deal if you sign up as a new customer with a different provider.

 Browse our range of fibre broadband deals